davide99/delay/README.md

 Library for recognizing songs using short noisy recordings.
 It is designed to be fast without sacrificing code readability.

-The average time spent analyzing a song of 3 min is 2.1 s on a i5-6200U with release optimizations turned on.
+The average time spent analyzing a song of 3 min is 1.9s on a i5-6200U with release optimizations turned on.

 The algorithm is discussed in the [algorithm.pdf](algorithm.pdf) file.